DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-18-access-control-history.md

 #### Catholic Teaching Schools Alliance (CTSA) - a complex School Direct

-##### Context:
+##### Context

 * School Direct
 * 4 accredited bodies with different working practices:
   * Goldsmiths
   * Kings College
   * St. Mary’s
   * UCL

-##### Onboarding:
+##### Onboarding

 * Clare at CTSA is invited to Apply and signs the data sharing agreement
 * She is then shown that (based on the data held in Publish) we believe she has courses ratified by the 4 HEIs
 * She is taken to a screen to set-up the permissions for each HEI in turn:
   * For Goldsmiths: she sets that they can make decisions and see safeguarding information and that CTSA can make decisions
   * For Kings College: she sets that they can make decisions and see safeguarding information and that CTSA can make decisions
   * For St. Mary’s: she sets that they can make decisions and see safeguarding information and that CTSA can make decisions
   * For UCL: she sets that they can see safeguarding information and that CTSA can make decisions

-##### Add users:
+##### Add users

 * CTSA have an external vettor who reviews all incoming applications.
   * They are added as a CTSA user.
 They are given no permissions, meaning they get to see all applications and make notes, but nothing else.
 * Clare has a deputy.
   * They are added with Manage users and Make Decisions permissions (the make decisions permission field shows that decisions can be made for all 4 HEIs)

 #### Somerset SCITT - a SCITT with a large degree of control over the courses they ratify

-##### Context:
+##### Context

 * A SCITT that runs their own courses
 * Works with 4 Schools Direct:
   * Growing Expert Teachers
   * Taunton Teaching Alliance
   * The Beach Teaching School
   * Venturas Teaching School Alliance
 * The Schools Direct are only ratified by Somerset SCITT

-##### Onboarding:
+##### Onboarding

 * Somerset SCITT
   * Claudine at Somerset SCITT is invited to Apply and signs the data sharing agreement for Somerset SCITT
   * She is then shown that according to the data in Publish, her organisation ratifies and runs their own courses
   * She is informed that as Somerset SCITT ratify and run their own courses, Somerset SCITT users can have the option of make decisions and view safeguarding permissions.
   * Claudine now has to wait for the Schools Direct to be onboarded or indicate that they want her to onboard them
 * Growing Expert Teachers
   * Alice at Growing Expert Teachers is contacted to be onboarded
   * She signs the data sharing agreement
   * She can then see that Growing Expert Teachers have courses ratified by Somerset SCITT
   * She then sets up the following organisation permissions based on the working practices agreed with Somerset SCITT:
     * Somerset SCITT can make decisions and see safeguarding information, Growing Expert Teachers can see safeguarding information.
 * Taunton Teaching Alliance
   * Alan at Taunton Teaching Alliance is contacted to be onboarded.
 He indicates that he wants to give that control to Claudine
   * Claudine is invited to sign the data sharing agreement
   * She can then see that Taunton Teaching Alliance have courses ratified by Somerset SCITT
   * She then sets up the following organisation permissions:
     * Somerset SCITT can make decisions and see safeguarding information, Taunton Teaching Alliance can see safeguarding information.
 * The Beach Teaching School
   * Gavin at The Beach Teaching School is contacted to be onboarded
   * He signs the data sharing agreement
   * He can then see that The Beach Teaching School have courses ratified by Somerset SCITT
   * He then sets up the following organisation permissions based on the working practices agreed with Somerset SCITT:
     * Somerset SCITT can make decisions and see safeguarding information, The Beach Teaching School can see safeguarding information.
 * Venturas Teaching School Alliance
   * Karen at Venturas Teaching School Alliance is contacted to be onboarded
   * She signs the data sharing agreement
   * She can then see that Venturas Teaching School Alliance have courses ratified by Somerset SCITT
   * She then sets up the following organisation permissions based on the working practices agreed with Somerset SCITT:
     * Somerset SCITT can make decisions and see safeguarding information, Venturas Teaching School Alliance can see safeguarding information.

-##### Adding users:
+##### Adding users

 * Claudine (Somerset SCITT)  wants to add:
   * Her Senior Administrator:
     * She selects that they have the “make decisions” permission.
 She sees that this applies to courses run by all 5 providers.
   * Her safeguarding lead:
     * She selects that they have the “view safeguarding information” permission.
 She sees that this applies to courses run by all 5 providers.
   * Her Programme manager:
     * She sets that they are a user of both Somerset SCITT and Taunton Teaching Alliance and that they can:
       * Manage organisations for both Somerset SCITT and Taunton Teaching Alliance (this option is not available for the other organisations as they manage their own set-up)
       * Manage users for both Somerset SCITT and Taunton Teaching Alliance (this option is not available for the other organisations as they manage their own set-up)
       * Make decisions for all 5 organisations
 * Karen (Venturas Teaching School Alliance) wants to add:
   * Her deputy:
     * She can only select her own organisation.
 She sets that her deputy can:
       * Manage organisations
       * Manage users
       * Make decisions

 #### Keele and North Staffordshire Teacher Education (KNSTE) - a SCITT with more autonomous partners

-##### Context:
+##### Context

 * A SCITT that runs its own courses via 8 partner schools
 * Also works with 4 Schools Direct:
   * Blackfriars Teaching School Alliance (accredited by The Oaks, KNSTE and University of Derby)
   * City Learning Trust (accredited by Staffordshire University, Manchester Metropolitan University and KNSTE)
   * Painsley Teaching School Alliance (accredited by University of Derby and KNSTE)
   * Uttoxeter Learning Trust Teaching School (accredited by The John Taylor SCITT and KNSTE)

-##### Onboarding:
+##### Onboarding

 * KNSTE
   * Susan at KNSTE is invited to Apply and signs the data sharing agreement for KNSTE
   * She can see that KNSTE run and ratify their own courses and that they can make decisions and view safeguarding information
   * Susan now has to wait for the Schools Direct to be onboarded or indicate that they want her to onboard them
 * Blackfriars Teaching School Alliance
   * Erica at Blackfriars Teaching School Alliance is invited to Apply and signs the data sharing agreement
   * She can see that Blackfriars Teaching School Alliance have courses ratified by The Oaks, KNSTE and University of Derby.
 She sets the following permissions:
     * The Oaks can see safeguarding information, Blackfriars Teaching School Alliance can make decisions
     * KNSTE can see safeguarding information, Blackfriars Teaching School Alliance can make decisions
     * University of Derby can see safeguarding information, Blackfriars Teaching School Alliance can make decisions
 * City Learning Trust
   * Yasmin at City Learning Trust is invited to Apply and signs the data sharing agreement
   * She can see that City Learning Trust have courses ratified by Staffordshire University, Manchester Metropolitan University and KNSTE.
 She sets the following permissions:
     * Staffordshire University can see safeguarding information, City Learning Trust can make decisions
     * Manchester Metropolitan University can see safeguarding information and make decisions, City Learning Trust don’t have any permissions set.
     * KNSTE can see safeguarding information, City Learning Trust can make decisions
 * Painsley Teaching School Alliance
   * Priti at Painsley Teaching School Alliance is invited to Apply and signs the data sharing agreement
   * She can see that Painsley Teaching School Alliance have courses ratified by KNSTE and University of Derby.
 She sets the following permissions:
     * KNSTE can make decisions and see safeguarding information, Painsley Teaching School Alliance can make decisions
     * University of Derby can see safeguarding information, Painsley Teaching School Alliance can make decisions
   * She also indicates that Susan at KNSTE can also manage Painsley Teaching School Alliance’s organisational setup.
 She acknowledges that this means that Susan will be able to see applications for courses ratified by both KNSTE and University of Derby for Painsley.
 * Uttoxeter Learning Trust Teaching School
   * Pauline at Uttoxeter Learning Trust Teaching School is invited to Apply and signs the data sharing agreement
   * She can see that Uttoxeter Learning Trust Teaching School have courses ratified by The John Taylor SCITT and KNSTE.
 She sets the following permissions:
     * The John Taylor SCITT can see safeguarding information, Uttoxeter Learning Trust Teaching School can make decisions
     * KNSTE can see safeguarding information, Uttoxeter Learning Trust Teaching School can make decisions

-##### Adding users:
+##### Adding users

 * Susan (KNSTE) wants to add:
   * Her deputy:
     * She can select that they can see applications for all 5 organisations
     * She selects that they can Manage organisations for KNSTE and Painsley (as this permission has been allowed by Painsley)
     * She selects that they can make decisions and sees that this is only possible for KNSTE and Painsley courses
   * Her Head of HR
     * She can select that they can see applications for all 5 organisations
     * She selects that they can see safeguarding information for all 5 organisations
 * Yasmin (City Learning Trust) wants to add:
   * Her Head of ITT:
     * She can only select that they can see applications for City Learning Trust
     * She selects that they can manage the organisation and manage users
     * She selects that they can make decisions.
 She sees that this applies to courses ratified by Staffordshire University and KNSTE.

 ---